 In the rest of this article you will find this: ü

-For a site for German, English, French, and Spanish translations, etc.: http://dict.leo.org That site explains things IN DEPTH, and you might want to shorten the URL, depending on what their webmaster does to that site now and then.
+For a site for German, English, French, and Spanish translations, etc.: https://dict.leo.org/german-english/ That site explains things IN DEPTH, and you might want to shorten the URL, depending on what their webmaster does to that site now and then.

 For simpler explanations, use Google translations.

 You may find that some spellings are slightly different.
 An example: ü is shown as ue.

 EXPLANATION: Germans have different ways of showing spelling in print form.

 Another example would be flüße which is the same word for river as fluesse.
 That funny looking "B", which is not a B at all, it is printed like ß ......is pronounced as if it was SSS.